Claremont Primary School – A Dyslexia Friendly School

 A Working Party has been set up with the purpose of pursuing this.
 The Working Party is made up of a combination of governors, staff, parents and pupils.
 The Dyslexia Working Party also includes several children whose input is valued highly

 The partnership with parents is vital to the work we do here at Claremont and all pupils’ success in school.

 The current members are:

-Claudia Street (Assistant Head and inclusion Manager), Carla van der Zanden (Chair of Governors), Tracy Brookbank (HLTA), Jenni Barrowman (HLTA), Sally Vincent (Parent and TP), Debbie Gallon (Parent and TP), Tara Vincent, (TP), Annabel Greig (Parent and TP), Becca Owens (Parent and TP), Marta Zielinska (TP), Hannah Williams (Student Teacher), Laura Edmonds, (Teacher), Clare Smith (Teacher and Assistant Senco), Florence Urling-Clark (Parent), Charlie Barnes (Parent).
+Clare Smith (SENCo), Carla van der Zanden (Chair of Governors), Tracy Brookbank (HLTA), Jenni Barrowman (HLTA), Sally Vincent (Parent and TP), Debbie Gallon (Parent and TP), Tara Vincent, (TP), Annabel Greig (Parent and TP), Becca Owens (Parent and TP), Marta Zielinska (TP), Hannah Williams (Student Teacher), Laura Edmonds, (Teacher), Florence Urling-Clark (Parent), Charlie Barnes (Parent).

 There are four pupils on the working party.